-Of particular interest to many is the ecology, conservation and management of Mountain gorillas, which have been studied from ITFC for more than a decade.
-Currently, the main gorilla research performed out of ITFC is lead by the Max Plank Institute.
+Of particular interest to many is the ecology, conservation, management and tracking mountain gorillas which have been studied from ITFC for more than a decade.
+Currently, the main gorilla research performed out of ITFC is lead by the Max Plank Institute

-A new focus for ITFC in the years ahead will be to characterize and help address emerging threats and opportunities for the Albertine Rift (e.g. climate change, carbon markets, emerging diseases, population trends).
+A focus for ITFC has been to characterize and help address emerging threats and opportunities for the Albertine Rift (e.g. climate change, carbon markets, emerging diseases, population trends), under a 3 year grant from the MacArthur Foundation.

 Many of ITFC’s alumni are now leaders in conservation.
 Click here for an overview of completed postgraduate projects.